networkdynamics/roost/README.md

 Contact
 -------

-Please email the primary author of the tool with any questions: [Derek Ruths](mailto:druths@networkdynamics.org>).
+Please email the primary author of the tool, [Derek Ruths](mailto:druths@networkdynamics.org>), with any questions.